Class of 1994

 Known as a fierce competitor and as one of the best iron players on tour, Lanny Wadkins compiled an impressive career record topped off by his play in the Ryder Cup.
-Wadkins first gained notice by winning the prestigious Southern Amateur, a feat he repeated in 1970.
+Wadkins first gained notice by winning the prestigious Southern Amateur in 1968, a feat he repeated in 1970.

 Wadkins was a Ryder Cup stalwart for the U.S. side throughout his career.
-He played on eight teams, tied for the American record, winning 20 matches and 21.5 points, both among the highest totals for Americans.
+He played on eight teams, tied for the American record at the time, winning 20 matches and 21.5 points, both among the highest totals for Americans.
 His overall Ryder Cup record was 20-11-3.
 Wadkins left CBS' golf telecasts at the end of 2006.
 He designs golf courses through his company, Lanny Wadkins Design Group.
 He was elected to the World Golf Hall of Fame in 2009.

 Birthplace: Richmond, Virginia